HackThisSite/dns01cf/README.md

     Category: Zone
     Access: Read

-2. Next, create a new CloudFlare Worker for *dns01cf*.
+2. Next, create a new Cloudflare Worker for *dns01cf*.
 Open the Quick Edit editor, clear the contents and copy the contents of the [`worker.js`](worker.js) file in this repository into the editor, then click "Save and deploy".

-   *Note: This documentation will assume you named your CloudFlare Worker `dns01cf` and will use an example Worker hostname of `dns01cf.foobar.workers.dev`.*
+   *Note: This documentation will assume you named your Cloudflare Worker `dns01cf` and will use an example Worker hostname of `dns01cf.foobar.workers.dev`.*

 3. Then navigate to the *dns01cf* Worker Settings tab and add the following three environment variables listed below, as well as any of the optional ones listed on the [documentation site](https://dns01cf.com).